School of ICT Degree Programs

 As a result, if a person intends to work full-time (at a daytime job) and be a student in a program, then our programs are not a good match for that scenario.
 As an alternative, other degree-level technology programs at Toronto-area universities offer evening or weekend courses, while other institutions offer online courses (for example, Athabasca University).
 Both support the needs of full time workers in a better manner.

-These programs are offered with the consent of the Minister of Advanced Education and Skills Development, in the Province of Ontario.
-(In June 2016, the Government of Ontario renamed the former Ministry of Training, Colleges, and Universities to this new name.)
+These programs are offered with the consent of the Minister of Colleges and Universities, in the Province of Ontario.

 Each program undergoes a rigourous assessment for quality assurance every five to seven years, by a panel of independent subject matter experts.
 The panel reports the findings to the Minister.